 Introduction

 AI and machine learning have surged in popularity, transforming how developers approach data and decision-making.
-While Python dominates in AI/ML development, Java and C++ remain vital in production environments and embedded systems, offering high performance, control, and portability.
-Here’s how to dive into AI and ML with Java and C++.
+While Python dominates the AI/ML space, Java and C++ remain vital in production environments and embedded systems — offering high performance, control and portability.

 import org.deeplearning4j.nn.conf.NeuralNetConfiguration;